XeNn7012/API-DRF/README.md

 >Go to this link  http://127.0.0.1:8000/api/           #### For creating new user goto this link and navigate down where you will find media type and content.
-                                                           let the media type be default and in content add data in json format exculding id. in same Json format and click on the button Post
+                                                           let the media type be default and in content add data in json format excluding id. in same Json format and click on the button Post
 >Example
 >